alinvasile/avcfg/README.md

 }
 ```

-We can fetch the properties in the following way:
+We can fetch the properties in the following way with HTTP:

 1. `enable: http://localhost:8080/json/aws-integration-feature/enable`
 1. `key in credentials: http://localhost:8080/json/aws-integration-feature/credentials/key`